GWR 102 La France

 La France, number 102, was a locomotive of the Great Western Railway.
-It was bought by G.J.
-Churchward to evaluate French locomotive practice, and particularly the effect of compounding.
+It was bought by George Jackson Churchward to evaluate French locomotive practice, and particularly the effect of compounding.

 History

-George Jackson Churchward, on succeeding William Dean as Chief Mechanical Engineer of the Great Western Railway (GWR), planned the introduction of a series of locomotives designed to tackle the South Devon Banks.
+On succeeding William Dean as Chief Mechanical Engineer of the Great Western Railway (GWR), G. J. Churchward planned the introduction of a series of locomotives designed to tackle the South Devon Banks.
 Churchward looked at the best practice from both Europe and America, and was impressed by the performance of the de Glehn compounds running on the Nord railway in France.
 A single locomotive, built specifically for the GWR by Société Alsacienne de Constructions Mécaniques on the de Glehn principles was delivered in October 1903.
 This locomotive was numbered 102 and named La France although the makers plates had to be moved from the cabside to the front splasher to allow the number to be fitted in the usual GWR position.